-Based on the pleasing result for 2018, the Board of Directors is proposing to the Annual General Meeting of 16 April 2019 a dividend increase from CHF 6.50 to CHF 7.00 per share.
-This corresponds to a payout ratio of 52.0%.
-Despite the currently very high level of investment in planned capacity expansion, Komax is achieving its strategic target of a payout ratio of 50%–60%.
-Of the CHF 7.00 per share, CHF 0.80 will be distributed from capital contribution reserves and will therefore be tax-free for natural persons domiciled in Switzerland who hold the shares as part of their private assets.
-The dividend yield (calculated on the basis of the 2018 year-end closing price of the Komax share) amounts to an attractive 3.0%.
+The Board of Directors is proposing to the Annual General Meeting of 21 April 2020 a dividend of CHF 1.80 per share (2018: CHF 7.00), corresponding to a payout ratio of 52.3% (2018: 52.0%).
+Komax is thus achieving its strategic target of a payout ratio of 50%–60%.
+Of the CHF 1.80 per share, CHF 0.20 will be distributed from capital contribution reserves.
+They are tax-free for natural persons domiciled in Switzerland who hold shares as part of their private assets.

 Dr. Beat Kälin